MarkGotham/YCACL/README.md

 - `LocalSDForm_BassSD` and `Confidence`: removed

 As such, the columns and data types for YCACL files are thus:

 0. `offset`: `float`
 1. `chord`: `str`
 2. `LocalTonic`: `int` in the range 0-11, or `str` (`?`) when ambiguous.
 3. `LocalMode`: `str`, one of `['?', 'M', 'm']`

+## Directory structure

+Files are hosted in the format `data/<composer>/<work>.csv`.

+### Composer names
+Composer names are almost entirely consistent with their presentation in YCAC including:
+- the use of last name only by default,
+- using first initials to disambiguate two composers with the same surname.

+YCACL introduces a consistent format for those initials such that a composer called A. B. Surname features as `Surname,_A.B.` and thus appears next to the other composer/s of the same surname in any alphabetic sorting.

+Implementing this also helped identify and resolve the occasional typo and trailing space.

+### File names

+File names are exactly as presented in YCAC, except for introducing underscores in place of spaces.
+Note that, following YCAC, all file names end with YCAC's best guess of the work's overall key in the format `<Tonic>_<Quality>` such as `Bb_major`.
+Retrieve this key with a script like `key, quality = fileName.split('_')[-2:]`

 ## People, Licence, Acknowledgements